 - registration number and registered address details if you’re registering waste exemptions for a limited company or limited liability partnership

 - name and address of the person who will be sent the registration confirmation

-- address and postcode for all the locations where the exempt activity is being carried out, or a 12-digit national grid reference if there is no postcode
+- address and postcode for all the locations where the exempt activity is being carried out, or a 12-digit National Grid reference if there is no postcode

 Register T11 WEEE exemption

-You’ll need to fill in form WEEEX001 and send it to the Environment Agency address on the form.
+Instead, you’ll need to fill in form WEEEX001 and send it to the Environment Agency address on the form.